authcompanion/authcompanion2/documentation/guide/gettingstarted.md

 $ cp env.example .env
 ```

-Then restart the server with your new settings.
+Then restart the server to apply your new settings.

-AuthC's default settings are great for getting started and trying things out.

 ## With Docker

 Make sure to have the
 [respository cloned](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 as outlined in the steps above.

-Then from the main directory, build the AuthC
+Then from the main directory, build the AuthC server image:
-server image:

 ```bash
 $ docker build -t authc_server .